Let’s pick the All-Time Greatest Middle-Aged XI

 More than the physical challenges, it’s this tendency to write people off that makes sustaining a Test cricket career into your late-30s and beyond such a challenge.

 Age is a funny thing though.
-Not everyone’s affected in quite the same way.
+As Anderson shows, not everyone’s affected in quite the same way.
+And not everyone’s attitude to the ageing process is the same either.

 So here’s our All-Time Greatest Middle-Aged XI.
 Unless otherwise stated, stats are for matches played after the age of 35.